 If you are unsure whether you have an outstanding warrant in Ontario, you can go online and look for a record in the Ontario court system or the local Sheriff’s department.
 Local bail bondsmen and bail agencies may also have access to updated local databases with warrant information.

 Misdemeanors are less severe charges than felonies, but they can still lead to heavy fines, jail time, and other penalties.
 After arrest, a suspect will move to booking and have the opportunity to contact an attorney.
 The police will often keep a suspect in lockup until his or her arraignment, but it is possible for a suspect to secure release by posting bail or if the judge approves a release on the suspect’s own recognizance.
 If the suspect posts bail, he or she must return to court at the appointed time and date for arraignment.
 During arraignment, the suspect will enter a plea and the case will proceed.
 If the suspect pleads guilty the case proceeds to sentencing, but a not guilty plea will lead to a trial.

-If you face criminal charges in Ontario, contact the Graham Donath Law Offices, APC today to schedule a free case review.
+If you face criminal charges in Ontario, San Bernardino County or the Inland Empire, contact the Graham Donath Law Offices, APC today to schedule a free case review.
 Once we have the details of your situation, we can let you know how our firm can help.